leenasohail/PhysiGym/man/TUTORIAL_physigym_rl_tib.md

 ## Reinforcement Learning Theory and Example

-In reinforcement learning, our aim is to maximize the expected cumulative reward.
+In reinforcement learning, we aim to maximize the expected cumulative reward.
 The reward function provides feedback to the learning agent.
 Since reinforcement learning primarily involves trial and error, the agent observes the environment (which may consist of scalar values or images, in the case of agent-based models).
 For instance, images can be fed to the learning agent as input.

 Given the received data from the tumor environment (or the environment in general), the learning agent outputs an action.
 Based on this action, a reward is given to the agent to indicate whether its action was beneficial or not.